 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-If you don’t know your ‘bangers’ from your ‘bacon butty’ or your Scotch Egg from your Yorkshire Pudding, then dive into these traditional English foods (although the jury is still out on ‘black pudding’…)
+If you don’t know your ‘bangers’ from your ‘bacon butty’ or your Scotch Egg from your Yorkshire Pudding, then dive into the best traditional English foods including a traditional English breakfast (you are most welcome!):